wzychla/OldMusicBox.EIH.Client/README.md

 |Server demo application is very useful.
 In particular, you can use it to quickly validate any client implementation, including implementations developed in other technology stacks (node.js, Java, PHP).
 If you plan to integrate with Węzeł Krajowy, consider this server demo as a preliminary Węzeł Krajowy test enviroment. |

 ## Version History:

+* 0.62 (2021-03-31)
+    * reworked the SessionIndex negotiation between the client and the server, hope it's corrected now

 * 0.6 (2021-03-25)
     * server demo works